phoenixding/scdiff2/README.md

 in understanding various biological processes (e.g., cell differentiation or cancer progression), particularly by deciphering single-cell genomics data.
 Here are a few key challenges that this updated version of scdiff2 strikes to address.

-1. New scdiff2 now handle huge single cell data efficiently!
+## 1. New scdiff2 now handle huge single cell data efficiently!
 As the scale of the single-cell RNA-seq datasets is ever-increasing (from hundred cells ->tens of thousand cells and even more.
 The memory and time efficiency for the original scdiff is becoming a bottleneck of its application.
 Here, we have been developing the next version, scdiff2, that uses HDF5, Sparse-matrix, and multi-threading techniques to reduce the resource requirement of the program while improving the efficiency.
 Besides, we also incorporated many popular clustering and trajectory methods (mostly implemented by scanpy https://scanpy.readthedocs.io/en/stable) in a "prerun" program to learn an initial trajectory for the future PGM refinement (by HMM-like Probabilistic graphical models).
-scdiff2 now can finish processing 40k cells (~10k genes/cell) within 4 hours @ a desktop: Ryzen 3500 6 cores, 16G RAM) with PGM refinement.
+scdiff2 now can finish processing 40k cells (~10k genes/cell) within 1 hour @ a desktop: Ryzen 3500 6 cores, 16G RAM) with PGM refinement (--ncores 10 --llhCut 0.05).
-Without the PGM refinement, it can complete in a few minutes ()
+Without the PGM refinement, it can complete in a few minutes (e.g, 7 mins using --ncores 10 --maxloop 10 parameters).

-2. New scdiff2 now is fully customizable!
-(It has many moving pieces and each piece can be customized/modified).
+## 2. New scdiff2 now is fully customizable! (composed of many moving pieces, each can be customized/modified).
-The selection of the root node (cells) is critical for the tree-structure cell trajectory inference.
+First, the selection of the root node (cells) is critical for the tree-structure cell trajectory inference.
 In scdiff2, we combined the trajectory from PAGA (https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1663-x) and the capture time (the actual time of the cells) to infer a potential root of the tree.
 Based on the inferred root, we will build the trajectory based on both gene expression and cell capture time information.
 Here, the users are allowed to customize the root of the tree.
+Any clusters are allowed to be set as the root, the program will automatically learn the best tree structure (and underlying regulatory networks) accordingly.

-The new scdiff2 was composed of 2 passes now.
+Second, the new scdiff2 was composed of 2 passes now.
 In the first pass, we run the scanpy clustering and PAGA method to infer the initial clusters, and potential connections between the clusters.
-In the second pass, we used an iterative strategy (described in the original scdiff) to get the final trajectory and regulatory networks.
+In the second pass, we used a Probablistic Graphical Model (PGM) based strategy (described in the original scdiff paper) to get the final trajectory and regulatory networks by iteratively refining the results from the prerun.
-The preliminary results from the first pass (prerun) can help users choose the root cluster for the second pass (scdiff2 main program).
+The prerun results (e.g. [example/example_out/figures/paga_Traj.pdf](example/example_out/figures/paga_Traj.pdf)]from the first pass can also help users to manually set the trajectory root (via --root ) for the second pass.
+Users can customize all the clustering and trajectory inference methods used in the first run, and get the final model based on the user-supplied clustering/trajectory results.
+All the results from the analysis are stored in a h5ad file
-Theoretically, any clusters are allowed to be set as the root, the program will automatically learn the best tree structure (and underlying regulatory networks) accordingly.
-Now, the scdiff2 main program accepts an h5ad file (can be produced by a provided pre-run program, or scanpy, or any other methods).
+[example/example.E.h5ad])(example/example.E.h5ad).
+Users are able to modify and further analyze the results (clusters, trajectory, and regulatory network) with the provided h5ad result file.
+The scdiff2 main program also accepts an h5ad file (via --i) (It can be produced by the provided pre-run program, or scanpy, or any other methods).
-Please refer to anndata package for details of h5ad file format (https://anndata.readthedocs.io/en/stable/anndata.AnnData.html) an example h5ad looks like the following:
+Please refer to anndata package for details of h5ad file format (https://anndata.readthedocs.io/en/stable/anndata.AnnData.html)

+an example h5ad looks like the following:
 ```
 AnnData object with n_obs × n_vars = 152 × 5342